 Clock is small and hard to see

-You can finally perfect your coffee, tea, and hot cocoa routine with this versatile machine.
+This versatile machine lets users make delicious coffee, tea, and hot cocoa.
 The item has a 10-cup carafe on one side and a hot water dispensing system on the other, both of which can be used simultaneously.

 While Cuisinart's Hot Water System can certainly be a nice perk, our product tester described it as "touch and go."
 The coffee came out "bold, flavorful, and piping hot," but the hot water dispenser was frustratingly inconsistent.
 During testing, the water would often be "lukewarm."
 When it does work, however, it can be a convenience for households that enjoy soup, oatmeal, tea, and more.